-This comprehensive guide will give your brand everything you need to get started on your social impact journey in 2022, or help you elevate your current strategy so you can use social impact as a tool to retain customers and turn them into lifelong, loyal advocates.
+This comprehensive guide will give your brand everything you need to get started on your social impact journey, or help you elevate your current strategy so you can use social impact as a tool to retain customers and turn them into lifelong, loyal advocates.

 The Current State of Social Impact

 There are a lot of factors that go into the decision to purchase a product or service from a particular brand.
 Maybe they saw an ad, someone gave them a referral, or they just happened to stumble upon it.
 Regardless of how a consumer is finding your products, the decision making process doesn’t end there.
 In this era of conscious consumption, consumers are buying from brands who resonate with their values, now more than ever.
 In fact, consumers are 4x more likely to purchase from a company with strong brand values.

 The growth of eCommerce and social media has brought opportunities for small businesses to reach a larger audience through platforms like Instagram, Facebook, and TikTok.
 Legacy brands, big box chains, and small businesses alike are all on social media and vying for consumer attention.
 So why do small businesses seem to be at an advantage when it comes to socially conscious buying behavior?
 It all comes down to trust.
 40% of consumers will no longer buy from brands because they don’t trust the company, even if they love the products.
 On the other hand, when a company leads with purpose, consumers are 76% more likely to trust that company.

 So what does all of this mean for your brand?
 It means that offering the best product or the lowest price is no longer the only way to attract and retain customers— today’s socially conscious consumer is looking at what a company stands for and making purchase decisions based on a brand’s values.
 By creating authentic value-alignment between your brand and your customers, you can create an engaging and meaningful experience for your customers that creates trust and builds strong customer loyalty.

 The Benefits of Social Impact for Business